 Teachers often begin participation in TPD with years of previous experience and it is important that this experience is neither ignored nor undermined.
 Teachers' practical and professional knowledge should be recognized to both motivate them to engage and participate in TPD and to leverage their diverse experiences and knowledge through collaborative dialogue and peer learning.
-With this in mind, teachers should be afforded the choice and agency to identify their own professional learning on their journey as reflective practitioners (SUMMA, 2021).
+With this in mind, teachers should be afforded the choice and agency to identify their own professional learning on their journey as reflective practitioners (SUMMA, 2021b).
 This can be done by addressing teachers' self-identified needs, modelling communicative pedagogy, and providing opportunities for critical inquiry, active learning, and teacher collaboration to support them in addressing their learners' needs (Haßler et al., 2020).
-Case Study 1 illustrates how an international NGO's approach to TPD empowers teachers as change agents in their school communities.
+Box 1 illustrates how an international NGO's approach to TPD empowers teachers as change agents in their school communities.

-Case Study 1.
+Box 1.
 Teachers as change agents

-STIR Education's approach to TPD uses communities of practice run by district officials and other teachers to improve teachers' professional behaviours and sense of agency to make positive changes in their classrooms and schools.
-Teachers share effective practices which work for them, are provided with evidence and research on what improves student engagement, and are tasked with 'challenges' to improve school culture and classroom outcomes over a specific time period.
-After joining the programme as an 'associate changemaker', a teacher becomes a 'changemaker' after the first year, a 'lead changemaker' on finishing the first challenge, and finally a 'fellow' after the second challenge recognising their efforts, progression, and achievements during the programme (ID Insight, 2018).
+STIR Education's approach to TPD uses communities of practice run by district officials and other teachers to improve teachers' professional behaviors and sense of agency to make positive changes in their classrooms and schools.
+Teachers share effective practices that work for them, are provided with evidence and research on what improves student engagement, and are tasked with "challenges" to improve school culture and classroom outcomes over a specific time period.
+After joining the program as an "associate changemaker," a teacher becomes a "changemaker" after the first year, a "lead changemaker" on finishing the first challenge, and finally a "fellow" after the second challenge, recognizing their efforts, progression, and achievements during the program (ID Insight, 2018).

-An independent World Bank-funded randomised control trial of the STIR intervention in Delhi showed that even when only a fifth of the teachers in a school had access to the intervention, the entire school saw a strongly statistically significant gain in learning levels in Maths (0.11 standard deviation average across the entire school).
-This strong 'spill over' of learning gains across the whole school coincided with a statistically significant gain in teachers' growth mindset and motivation.
+An independent World Bank-funded randomized controlled trial of the STIR intervention in Delhi showed that even when only a fifth of the teachers in a school had access to the intervention, the entire school saw a strong statistically significant gain in learning levels in Maths (0.11 standard deviation average across the entire school).
+This strong "spill over" of learning gains across the whole school coincided with a statistically significant gain in teachers' growth mindset and motivation.
 In Uganda, teachers reported increased confidence in their abilities as teachers, increased experimentation, use of teaching aids, and improved questioning techniques in class (Wolfenden et al., 2018).